6LchHDMbAAAAAGPRKfV4mVX9FPM_gdroO62T7nWA

 Virgin Antifreeze is Best

-It’s common to recycle PG which is used in aircraft de-icing, and to sell it for use as marine and automotive antifreeze.
+It’s common to recycle PG that is used in aircraft de-icing and to sell it for use as marine and automotive antifreeze.
 Due to the contaminants that may be present, we recommend that you buy virgin PG products that have not been collected off the tarmac of an airport.
-While virgin PG products cost more, they are worth it, especially if they are to be used to winterize drinking water systems.
+While virgin PG products cost more, they are worth it — especially if they are to be used to winterize drinking water systems.

 Selecting Antifreeze Based on Value